Shnatsel/fluffy-garbanzo/README.md

 The engine has been tested on derpibooru; the quickstart instructions assume you're using it.
 Adapting it for other imageboards should be fairly trivial, see below.

  1. Install scikit-learn for Python 3.
 Most Linux distros have it in the repositories; non-Linux users can get it from http://scikit-learn.org/stable/
  1. Fetch the tags from the imageboard into files, one image = one file.
 Tags should be comma-delimited.
   * A Linux shell script that automatically fetches tags for given images from derpibooru is included, run  `bash fetch_derpibooru_tags.sh pic1.jpg pic2.png ...`
+  * It doesn't always find a match for every image, so you might have to fall back to reverse image search to get tags for some images.
+Once you find the image on the board, you can get the tags in easy-to-copypaste format by appending .json to the image URL, like this: https://derpibooru.org/1253256.json
  1. Run `python3 recommend.py pic1.jpg.tags pic2.png.tags ...`

  1. The script will output several _very long_ tag queries; for derpibooru that's going to look along the lines of `(tag1 || tag2), (tag3 || tag3 || tag4), (tag2 || tag4 || tag5 || tag 7) ...` Copy the **beginning** of the query into imageboard's search box.
 You can usually tell when the tags become irrelevant; copy them only up to that point.
 Also consider sorting resulting images by score.